-Pulse Surveys are used to gather real, actionable insights that businesses can use to improve employee engagement, productivity and collaboration and enhance employee experience.
-They allow businesses to gauge interest, understand an employees opinion, gather feedback and more.
+Pulse Surveys or Employee Engagement Surveys are used to gather real, actionable insights that businesses can use to improve employee engagement, productivity and collaboration and enhance employee experience.
+They allow businesses to measure employee engagement, understand an employees opinion, gather feedback and more.

 8. Emphasise your Company Culture

 Employees will be more engaged if they have a common goal and a shared culture.
 Companies should aim to reach the same atmosphere that they want to see in the rest of the company.
 Only 23% of executives say that their companies are excellent at aligning employees goals with corporate purposes.
 So, having a shared culture not only promotes consistency in the business, but also allows organizations to benefit from an open and friendly workplace.

 A great company culture will also create a fun and engaging working environment that can result in a higher level of productivity and employee relations.
 Having a transparent work culture is important to ensure that there is trust between management and employees.

 Emphasising your company culture doesn't have to be difficult.
 In fact, you can communicate all company announcements on your intranet homepage.
 Oak’s social timeline feature allows employees to catch up on the latest news and announcements or interact with colleagues through customisable content feeds.
 Employees can comment, like, upload media and more.
 Timeline helps workforces to stay connected, engaged and aligned, promoting your company culture.